 From Nov.
-1 - March 31, Room In The Inn is running a congregational shelter program, and Nashville Rescue Mission is on its cold weather protocol.
-This allows for sufficient shelter capacity in Nashville.
+1 - March 31, Room In The Inn is running a congregational shelter program, and Nashville Rescue Mission is on its cold weather protocol and runs overflow space if necessary.
+Our community is monitoring shelter capacity all winter.
+So far, Nashville has not reached full capacity yet.

 Nashville Cold Weather Community Response